getcarina/getcarina.com/_best-practices/docker-best-practices-dockerfile.md

 in non-container-based configurations.
 For example, Ubuntu, CentOS, and Fedora are common choices.

-However, it becomes evident that most of the interaction with the container's operating system revolves around the filesystem layout and its binaries.
+However, most of the interaction with the container's operating system revolves around the filesystem layout and its binaries.
 For example,
-if you chose Ubuntu as your base operating system and you aren’t doing anything unusual in terms of the operating system itself, then you could potentially switch to the Debian image as it will most likely have everything you need and can save you at least 100MB in size.
+if you chose Ubuntu as your base operating system and you aren’t doing anything unusual in terms of the operating system itself, then you could potentially switch to the Debian without worrying about a lack of familiarity with the operating system.
+In this scenario, the Debian image most likely has everything that you would need from the Ubuntu image, but saves you at least 100MB in size.

 You must investigate this on a case-by-case basis, but if you are utilizing a full-size operating system such as Linux when a stripped-down operating system such as BusyBox could suffice, then you are not only consuming more space than needed, you are also adding time to Docker builds and image repository interactions.

-### Update and commit
+### Update and commit image

 The update-and-commit method requires that you begin with a previously created Docker image that you have retrieved from a container image registry such as Docker Hub.
-Image registries can be public or private and are available from several providers;
+Image registries can be public or private and are available from several providers.
-you can read more about image registries at
+You can read more about image registries at
 [Docker best practices: image repository](../docker-best-practices-image-repository/).

-After you retrieve a container, you must instantiate the container on your host running the Docker daemon, preferably with an activated TTY.
+After you retrieve a container, you must instantiate the container on your host that is running the Docker daemon, preferably with an activated TTY.
 Once you have access to the container, you can make any changes required to personalize it.
 After you make those changes, you exit the container and save a copy of the container to your local or